 This webpage has been provided for members of local communities who have a low-impact renewable electricity project proposed near them.
-It explains how to best engage with the Green Choice Program, the role of Coho (formerly Customer First Renewables), and who to contact if you have any questions or commentary regarding a proposed renewable energy project.
+It explains how to best engage with the Green Choice Program, the role of Coho, m5 Public Affairs, and who to contact if you have any questions or commentary regarding a proposed renewable energy project.

 The Procurement Administrator (PA) and the Department of Natural Resources and Renewables have also compiled a list of Frequently Asked Questions, which can be found on the Public FAQ page.

 Members of the local community near a potential project and the general public are encouraged to engage with the GCP in the following ways:

 1) Participate directly in a Proponent's community engagement activities